-Generator member, Bill Gottesman is sharing his project to prevent time confusion during the eclipse.
+Generator member, Bill Gottesman is sharing his eclipse sundial project for this rare event.
 Check out this handy DIY project to make an eclipse sundial!

 Eclipse Sundial August 21, 2017